SixteenDollars/MVCreator/README.md

 This site allows users to register and login, and then insert both audio (.mp3, .wav, .flac, .alac, .m4a, etc.) and video files (.mp4, .avi, .mkv, etc.) into a database and generates a "music video" where the audio is placed behind a video clip.
 (Maybe implement a basic editor?).
 The user can view all of their generated music videos and delete if desired.

+## Dependencies

+Will need to install MongoDB and run a local configuration, as well as type in the command "sudo npm link hbs" within project folder before running.

 ## Site map

 ![site map](documentation/sitemap.jpg)